 Daughters have special needs when it comes to developing as leaders in family businesses.
 They normally spend less time in the business, develop fewer skills, and face a major obstacle right from the start because fathers typically consider sons over daughters as potential successors.
 The process of preparing daughters to join the business is often overlooked.
 A report from the family business workshops held at the Wharton School of Business over a three-year period showed that among female Wharton business students, only 27 percent planned to enter the family business and only 22 percent studied business in college.

+Research shows a number of surprising factors which influence the leadershipinterest of women.
+Women tend to show an interest in leading the family business when their brothers are not strong leaders, when they do not have a spouse or children of their own, and when they are asked by the father to join the company.
+Women are found to be held back from leading the company when they lack skills and knowledge, experience constraints within their own family, or have little encouragement from their father or husband.
+Women who are not at all interested in the family business have not developed an identity in the business, have found better opportunities elsewhere, or are dependent on their spouse to satisfy their financial needs.
 When it comes to sons, researchers found that the quality of the work relationship between fathers and sons varies as a function of their respective life stages.
 When sons are between the ages of 17 and 22, and they are in the process of establishing identity and separating from the family, poor communication is common.
 At this time, the father is typically in his forties and is also re-examining his identity and appraising his life.
 Here fathers want to give their life meaning and exert power and control, needs that are in conflict with the needs of their sons at this time.
 As the father reaches his fifties, and the son matures from 23 to 33, the father has become less competitive and with his experience he may have the inclination to teach.
 Sons during this time feel an urgency to focus their lives and settle in, re-appraising the past and considering the future.
 They strive for competence, and desire recognition and advancement.
 By 40 the goals of competence, recognition, advancement, and security become pressing, and the son struggles with authority if the father is still involved in the business.
 The father, perhaps in his sixties, is reminded about retirement and often death, which leads to a problematic relationship should he try to hang on to the business.
 There are numerous cases of sons in their fifties with fathers in their seventies and eighties who still are in control of the family business.
 This becomes problematic for the individuals involved as well as for the business itself.

 Sibling relationships in the family business are important since these are the vehicles by which social skills are learned, and siblings often go on to work together.
 These relationships play a significant part in identity development, yet research is sparse in this general area.
 Sibling accommodation in the family business occurs when they agree on their relative positions of responsibility and power.